curtisai/notes/win/notes.md

 ```
 Translates [virtual-key](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731.aspx) message into charactor messages.
 The character messages are posted to the calling thred's message queue, to be read the next time the thread calls the `GetMessage` or `PeekMessage` function.
 ### Parameters
-lpMsg: A pointer to an MSG structure that contains message information retrieved from the calling thread's message queue by using the `GetMessage` or `PeekMessage` function.
+`lpMsg`: A pointer to an MSG structure that contains message information retrieved from the calling thread's message queue by using the `GetMessage` or `PeekMessage` function.

 ## [DispatchMessage](https://msdn.microsoft.com/en-us/library/windows/desktop/ms644934.aspx)
 Dispatches a message to a window procedure.
 It is typically used to dispatch a message retrieved by the **GetMessage** function.